HP N4000 (rp7400)

 Overview

-The original N4000s were shipped in two models, with differences in their system board — A3639A and A3639B.
-The N4000 which was later renamed to rp7400 was shipped with an even different mainboard and had the model number A3639C.
+N4000s were shipped in two models with different system board, A3639A and A3639B.
+The N4000 that was later renamed to rp7400 was shipped with an even different mainboard and had the model number A3639C.

 Internals